On this page

 Consider an international transaction fee-free card

-When you buy an item overseas, you are generally charged an international transaction fee.
+When buying an item overseas, an international transaction fee is generally charged.
 Fees are usually around 3% of the sale price.

-If you buy overseas items or you travel overseas, consider an international transaction fee-free credit or debit card.
-Make sure you compare fees and charges of different options.
+If buying overseas items or travelling overseas, consider an international transaction fee-free credit or debit card.
+Make sure to compare fees and charges of different options.

 Avoid international transaction fees